aditisadwelkarucsd/cse15l-lab-reports/lab3report.md

     When he checked in for his flight to Boston, Atta was selected by a computerized prescreening system known as CAPPS (Computer Assisted Passenger Prescreening System), created to identify passengers who should be subject to special security measures.
 Under security rules in place at the time, the only consequence of Atta's selection by CAPPS was that his checked bags were held off the plane until it was confirmed that he had boarded the aircraft.
 This did not hinder Atta's plans.

     Atta and Omari arrived in Boston at 6:45.
-Seven minutes later, Atta apparently:
+Seven minutes later, Atta apparently :
 ```
 b) `less +10 government/Media/5_legal_Groups.txt`
 ```